What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Costs: About US$20-30 per day, excluding the cost of any safari or tour you take.

-• Money: ATMs in big cities, travellers cheques can be difficult to cash (take original receipts), as you would expect green backed $$cash is easiest to use and carry, although least recommended due to crime risk associated with carrying cash.
+• Money: ATMs in big cities as you would expect green backed U$D cash is easiest to use and carry, although least recommended due to the risk of crime associated with carrying cash.

-• Dangers: It's difficult to overstate the risk of being mugged, pick pocketed or conned in Nairobi especially if your guard is not right up (i.e. you just arrived and did not take a taxi into town).
+• Dangers: It's difficult to overstate the risk of being mugged, pick pocketed or conned in Nairobi especially if your guard is not up and you act as if you were visiting France (i.e. you just arrived and did not take a taxi into town).
 The coast is also a major target, other than that you will get the normal sticky fingers around bus stations in other parts of the country, but with common sense and luck you are pretty safe.

 • People vibe: